facebookresearch/habitat-lab/habitat-lab/habitat/config/CONFIG_KEYS.md

 | habitat.task.actions.look_down |      In Navigation tasks only, this discrete action will rotate the robot's camera down by a fixed amount determined by the `habitat.simulator.tilt_angle` amount. |

 ## Navigation Measures
-The way one would add an action to a configuration file would be by adding to the `defaults` list.
+The way one would add a measure to a configuration file would be by adding to the `defaults` list.
 For example:
 ```
 defaults:
   - /habitat/task/measurements: